Do you put your flowers in cold or hot water?

 That’s the big question when it comes to cut flowers and one that you’ve probably asked yourself each time you’ve been sent some fresh flowers.
 The quick answer is that using tap water that’s around 50-60°F works well in most instances.
 This temperature helps to eliminate air bubbles in the stems and allows the plant food to travel up and feed the flowers.
 The long answer is that there are some situations where you might want to use a different water temperature.

-It’s wonderful to be surprised with a bundle of flowers, and when you get some, you obviously want to keep them looking their best for as long as possible.
+It’s wonderful to be surprised with a bundle of flowers and when you get some, even if they are exotic or unusual flowers, you obviously want to keep them looking their best for as long as possible.
 Your first inclination is to put them in water, but then comes the age-old question, “what’s the best water temperature for flowers?”
 Here, we explore different water temperatures for flowers and let you know which temperatures work in which situations.

 Florists often plunge new shipments of blooms into water that’s around 100-110°F. They then stash the flowers away in a cool area.
 The idea behind this process is that the warm stems are able to soak up a lot of water while the cool air up top keeps the blooms fresh.
 Of course, not every bouquet needs this type of treatment.
 Many cut flowers will be just fine in some room temperature water, but if you receive a batch of flowers that looks kind of wilty, a couple of hours of time spent in a fridge after being plunged in warm water should be enough to get flowers perked up.
 After that, they should be ready for some room temperature tap water.